 Apply for University High School Financial Aid

-The financial aid application for 2019-20 will open in early fall!
-Download application guide (including University High School’s code).
+Download the financial aid application guide (including University High School’s code).

 University High School’s merit scholarships are awarded based on a student’s academic history, extracurricular involvement (in and/or out of school), and, in some cases, performance on the entrance exam.
 A student’s application for admission to University High School contains all the information needed to determine merit scholarship eligibility, so there is no separate application families must complete to apply for merit awards.
 There are three primary merit scholarships available at University High School.